genuine-linux/genuine-dna/README.md

 **Genuine GNU/Linux DNA Developer Tools** are designed for bootstrap a **Genuine GNU/Linux Developer System**.

+If you want to contribute to Genuine GNU/Linux, you should use another Linux system to build it.

 # INSTALL

 Configure your user in file "dna.conf".

+As "root" user!

 Check your host system: